apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ## Warning: Object Stores are not filesystems.

 Amazon S3 is an example of "an object store".
-In order to achieve scalalablity and especially high availability, S3 has —as many other cloud object stores have done— relaxed some of the constraints which classic "POSIX" filesystems promise.
+In order to achieve scalability and especially high availability, S3 has —as many other cloud object stores have done— relaxed some of the constraints which classic "POSIX" filesystems promise.